Vavassor/Arboretum/Documentation/source/vector_math.rst

 .. c:function:: float float2_determinant(Float2 a, Float2 b)

-    Produce the determinant of a 2x2 matrix where the vectors are its two rows.
+    Produce the determinant of a 2x2 matrix where the vectors are its two rows or columns.
 Using the Leibniz formula, this is:

     :math:`\begin{vmatrix} a_0 a_1 \\ b_0 b_1 \end{vmatrix} = a_0 b_1 - a_1 b_0`